k8hayes/krhayes.com/content/project/Biotic/index.md

 image:
   caption:
   focal_point: Smart
-summary: Investigating Fire-Biotic Disturbance Interactions and Their Sensitivity to Climate in the North American Boreal Biome
+summary: Investigating fire-biotic disturbance interactions and their sensitivity to climate in the North American boreal biome
 tags:
 - Boreal
 title: Pests, Pathogens and Mammals in Alaska